Digoxin for Heart Failure

 What To Think About

+You may have regular blood tests to check the level of digoxin in your blood.
+Your doctor will make sure you are taking a safe amount of digoxin.
+Your doctor will likely let you know when you need to have the tests.
 When you start taking digoxin, you initially may need to have frequent blood tests to monitor the level of the medicine.
 These tests may be done less frequently after you have been taking digoxin for some time.

 eMedicineHealth Medical Reference from Healthwise